 However, in this large Tam Giang lagoon, in addition to aquaculture and fishing, catching snails is also a profession that can make money.

-Despite the immense hardship, the fishermen here still endure soaking in the water for hours, and basking in the sun for half a day to dive and find clams.
+Despite the immense hardship, the fishermen here still work hard to soak in the water for hours, and spend half a day in the sun to dive and find clams.

 “Sometimes I earn a couple hundred thousand dong from this job, but soaking in the water for too long makes me exhausted.
-Although I’ve gotten used to it, when the weather turns cold, my whole body aches, my limbs are weak, and I’m especially susceptible to catching a cold,” said Ms. Hoa, a clam catcher.
+Although I have gotten used to it, when the weather turns cold, my whole body aches, my limbs are weak, and I am especially susceptible to catching a cold,” said Ms. Hoa, a clam catcher.

-Mrs. Hoa breathed heavily, probably from struggling with the water for too long.
+Mrs. Hoa breathed heavily, perhaps from struggling with the water for too long.

-Just like Mrs. Hoa, the fishermen here were exhausted after 9am, everyone was panting and exhausted.
+Just like Mrs. Hoa, the fishermen here were exhausted after 9am, everyone was breathing heavily and exhausted.

-They did not gather together to grope, each person stomped in different positions far apart.
+They do not gather together to grope, each person stomps in different positions far apart.

-Panoramic view of Tam Giang lagoon, where fishermen are fishing
+Panoramic view of Tam Giang lagoon, where fishermen are working

-To have full styrofoam boxes, their hands have turned pale.
+To have styrofoam boxes full of water, their hands have turned pale.

 The result after 5 hours of catching clams by a fisherman on Tam Giang lagoon

-After reaching the shore, the baskets of bamboo shoots will be purchased on the spot by traders, the remaining bamboo shoots will be sold by local people to those in need.
+After reaching the shore, the baskets of bamboo shoots will be purchased on the spot by traders, the remaining bamboo shoots will be sold by the people to those in need.

 1kg of shrimp is sold by fishermen for 3,000 to 5,000 VND.